 In Fairbanks, Ken Waldman read his classmates' poems and learned what they'd been reading the past weeks, months, and years.
 There were some wonderful poets out there he'd known nothing about.
 Now he knew more.
 The next years, as he continued to write stories, he began writing more poems.
 And while he learned that poems could be about anything, he also learned about tastes.
 While experts could disagree, which was true for any art form, there were ways to improve poems.

 Here are a few things Ken Waldman learned:

-With poems, every word make a difference.
+With poems, not only did every word make a difference, but every syllable did too.